 The New Jersey Devils are a franchise in the National Hockey League (NHL) in close proximity to New York.
-If you would like to see a live ice hockey game in New York, they are the third team you can choose from in the area.
+If you would like to see a live ice hockey game in New York, they are the “third” team you can choose from in the area.
 Ice hockey is one of the 4 top sports in the US, and the attendance record at New Jersey Devils games reflects the sport’s popularity.
-A great atmosphere at the games is guaranteed – the New Jersey Devils are a first-class team and are often favored to win in the Stanley Cup play-offs.
+A great atmosphere at the games is guaranteed – the New Jersey Devils are a first-class team and are often favored to win in the Stanley Cup playoffs.

-Where are the best seats?
 The best seats are located in the center on the long side of the rink.
 From there you will have a perfect view of all the action.
 I have marked the seats that I think are the best deal for the money in yellow.
 The section numbers will tell you how close you are to the ice: the lower the number, the closer you are to the action.
 But don’t worry – you will still feel all the excitement higher up!

 You can get to the Prudential Center easily by train from Penn Station (33rd Street between 7th and 8th Ave.).
 You don’t even have to change trains.
 You just take the “Northeast Corridor” or the North Jersey Coast Line.
 Trains leave at regular intervals – mostly every 12 minutes, and in 20 minutes, you have arrived at your destination: Newark Penn Station.

 Then you just have to walk 2 blocks to get to the Prudential Center.
 You can’t miss it – just follow the crowds!